 - The employer must comply with specific health and safety regulations covering different activities.

 - You have a responsibility for your own health and safety.
 You might find that any compensation claim you make fails, or the amount you receive is reduced, if you contributed to the accident through your own carelessness.
 But if you made a mistake because of lack of training, or by not spotting a hazard that should not have been there, it would normally be the employer's responsibility.

-- The same considerations apply to industrial illnesses (such as repetitive strain injury) as well as accidents.
+- The same considerations apply to industrial illnesses and injuries (such as repetitive strain injury) as well as accidents.